brikis98/temp-playground/kubernetes/README.md

 # BizCloud AI Kubernetes

-This folder uses Kustomize overlays with one core app definition and environment-specific patches.
+This folder has YAML code to deploy the BizCloud AI app into Kubernetes.
+It uses Kustomize overlays with one core app definition and environment-specific patches.

 ## Structure